 From 2007 to 2014, McNulty led the global corporate compliance and investigations practice for Baker McKenzie, one of the world’s largest law firms.
 McNulty has been recognized for his expertise in business ethics, corporate governance, and internal investigations, including being twice named by Ethisphere magazine as one of the “100 Most Influential People in Business Ethics.”

 McNulty received Grove City College’s Alumni Achievement Award in 1998 and an honorary doctorate in 2007.
 From 2004 to 2014, he served on the College’s Board of Trustees.
 In 2003, he was awarded an honorary Doctor of Laws degree (LLD) from Capital University School of Law where he received his juris doctorate degree in 1983.
-He served for 28 years as an elder in McLean and New Hope Presbyterian churches, and now serves on the boards of The Trinity Forum and the Getty Music Foundation.
+He served for 28 years as an elder in McLean and New Hope Presbyterian churches, and now serves on the board of The Trinity Forum and chairs the Getty Music Foundation.